gcallah/hambone/chaps/chap1.md

 Finally Hampton gets up and turns to look at the others.
 He tells them, "Listen, my brothers, don't nobody say nothin' about this shit.
 I gotta check this out for myself."

+But just then an ominous rumble of thunder turned everyone's attention upwards.
+With great rapidity, the sky to the west grew a deeper shade of black, punctuated by brilliant zigzags of lightning.
+The crew on the roof scrambled down the fire escape, and made it into their cars just before a torrential rain engulfed Denmark.